 Records | Video | Video & audio |

-For further analysis on the difference between analog and IP video surveillance, check out this breakdown by Security Magazine.
+For further analysis on the difference between analog and IP video security, check out this breakdown by Security Magazine.

 The most important difference is mainly around the resolution, hence quality of video, you get from these 2 options.

 Analog has low resolution options, IP has very high resolution options.
-You get to decide what you want.
+You get to decide what you want.earn

 NVR (Network Video Recorder) – How it Works